Sixteen years. So many great memories. Great example of early co-design and what was possible if you listened to user feedback.

 I’ve been rough on tech bros lately, but that comes from a place of disappointment at having seen what was done to these platforms, and what they were supposed to be.

 Maybe I was the gullible one for believing in it in the first place, but there was a window there where things were truly… incredible.
 Lifelong friendships.
 So many laughs.
-So many people who met husbands and wives and whose children grew up alongside each other and never got to meet, making us act like a weird aunty to a very confused kid who thinks “do I know you?”.
+So many people who met husbands and wives and whose children grew up alongside each other and never got to meet, making us act like a weird overenthusiastic but distant aunty to a very confused kid who thinks “um… do I know you?”.

-I’ve even been the main character – zero stars would not recommend – but still, marvellous for this Perth girl who never fit in anywhere and would have gone insane if not for other weirdos on the virtual watercooler that was Twitter.
+I’ve even been the main character – zero stars would not recommend by the way, and thankfully it was in 2011 when it didn’t wreck your life and you could go back to normal by deleting your account, laying low for a bit and then starting over on a new account – but still, it was marvellous for this Perth girl who never fit in anywhere and would have gone insane if not for other weirdos on the virtual watercooler that was Twitter.

-Then, selfish people – first, media and ‘brand’ people (who Twitter was supposed to disrupt) staged a hostile takeover, thinking the Internet was theirs to gentrify and control, were then overtaken by the jerks who think the internet is theirs to wreck, and users for them to harass.
+Then, selfish people – first, media and ‘brand’ people (who Twitter was supposed to disrupt) staged a hostile takeover, thinking the Internet was theirs to gentrify and control, were then overtaken by the jerks who think the internet is theirs to wreck, and other people mere tools for them to harass, threaten and defame.

-Twitter was a deep love that turned abusive, where I then convinced myself it could change, if I just kept trying.
+Twitter was the love of my life.
+A deep nerdy love that first turned unhealthy but then turned abusive, where I convinced myself it could change, if I just kept trying harder.
 I even tried to work there so I could help fix things.
-I wrote a proposal on how to change the product and processes to solve the problems.
+I wrote a proposal on how to change the product and processes to solve the problems, several times.
 That went as far as their support tickets: nowhere.

 Sunk costs and habit.
 That’s what remains.